Trust your body, outsmart the marketing:

 1) Communication fit: do you feel understood without translating yourself?

-Signs of communication fit:
+Signs you have communication fit:

 • They check understanding instead of guessing your meaning.

-• Silence is allowed.
-Processing time is respected.
+• Silence and processing time are respected.

 • You can correct them without them getting defensive.